5 Things Everyone Should Know About 3D Printing

 While using the term “printer” conveys the general concept of what happens when a 3D printer fires up to do its thing, these devices aren’t really printing in the truest sense of the word.

 As Discover Magazine tells it, what is taking place with 3D printing is more like painting a wall, where layers upon layers are “sprayed” over one another to create complex multi-dimensional objects.

 Some objects that can now be 3D printed with home model 3D printers include burritos and cookies.
 Some objects that have been printed with commercial-grade 3D printers include an exact skeletal replica of King Richard III and the Aston Martin car used in the James Bond movie “Skyfall.”

 Fact 4: There is now such a thing as a 3D printed house – and there is a family living in it.

 When President Obama stated that 3D printing may revolutionize pretty much everything that is made today, he wasn’t wrong.
 The BBC recently reported that the first 3D printed home was created in France and a family is living in it.

-But even more exciting that this – companies are now creating inexpensive, quick-to-assemble 3D printed homes may now be a potential solution for individuals and families displaced by natural disasters as well as those struggling through chronic poverty.
+But even more exciting that this – Fast Company shares that inexpensive, quick-to-assemble 3D printed homes may now be a potential solution for individuals and families displaced by natural disasters as well as those struggling through chronic poverty.